 What Is The Current Minimum Wage In Ontario?

-In Ontario, the minimum wage is $17.20 per hour (effective October 01, 2024).
+In Ontario, the minimum wage is $17.20 per hour (as of October 01, 2024).
 While, historically, the minimum wage has increased in increments, each step forward took a lot of time (and wasn’t necessarily consistent with inflation).
 To address this, Ontario’s minimum wage is indexed to CPI inflation.

 What Is A Minimum Wage?